niky19/gizmo-app/README.md

 ## Technologies Used

-Gizmo is an application developed in **Kotlin** for Android devices and utilizes a **custom database** to store user progress and other relevant data.
+Gizmo is an application developed in **Kotlin** for Android devices and utilizes a **custom database and Rest API** to store user progress and other relevant data using **Amazon Web Service**

 ## Contributions

 Contributions are currently off.

 ## Contact